 Voor een inhoudelijke beschrijving van de cursussen bij het ICLON wordt verwezen naar de studiegids van het ICLON.

-The programme of the master BMS contains the mandatory course Career Orientation of 2 EC.
-The assignments and activities within Career Orientation are designed to stimulate you to reflect on your strengths and weaknesses as well as you career options and choices, and are spread out through your whole master programme.
+To this end, the programme of the master BMS contains the mandatory course Career Orientation of 2 EC.
+The assignments and activities within Career Orientation are designed to stimulate you to reflect on your strengths and weaknesses as well as discover your career options and choices, and are spread out through your whole master programme.
 You will get to know the broad job market for Biomedical Scientists by meeting researchers, alumni and employers during the various activities within this course.
 You will practice how to present your professional profile to your network.
-Entering the job market should feel like a logical follow-up of your activities in the master and this course offers the opportunity to find out what you can and want to do with your master degree Biomedical Sciences.
+Entering the job market should feel like a logical follow-up of your activities in the master and this course offers the opportunity to find out what you can and want to do with your master’s degree Biomedical Sciences.